amzn/style-dictionary/docs/src/content/docs/reference/Hooks/file-headers.md

 A file header is an object with two props:

 - `name`: the name of the file header
-- `preprocessor` a callback function that receives the default message array of strings, usually set by the format, and returns an array of strings (message lines) or a Promise with an array of strings.
+- `fileHeader`: a callback function that receives the default message array of strings, usually set by the format, and returns an array of strings (message lines) or a Promise with an array of strings.

 The array of strings will be concatenated using newline separator.